dmentipl/recipes/content/eat/pan-fried-brussels-sprouts.md

 ## Notes

 - The pan should be wide enough to fit all the sprouts in one layer.
 I often use a cast-iron pan.
 You also need a fitting lid.
+- You can use other vegetables with this technique.
+For example, I will do broccoli this way.
+- You can also start this off by frying some onion or even bacon.
+It's delicious this way.